 Rules for "Cities and Knights" with the "Seafarer" Expansion

-- For scenarios with several islands, the same rules apply to an attack by the barbarian army as in the basic game.
+- For scenarios with several islands, the same rules as in the base game apply when the barbarian army attacks.

-- A player may move an activated knight to a sea crossing, if one of his ships is adjacent to this sea crossing (the knight is then on the ship).
+- You may move an active knight to an intersection between three sea hexes if one of your ships is adjacent to this intersection (the knight is then assumed to be on the ship).

-- When a knight stands on a crossroads, where the last ship of a line of ships borders, the ship's line is closed.
-In other words, the connection of a knight to a settlement of the same color must never be interrupted.
+- If a knight stands on an intersection that is bordered by the last ship of a shipping route, that shipping route is closed.
+In other words, a knight’s connection to a settlement of his color must never be interrupted.

-- If a player interrupts an foreign line of ships with a knight (or a settlement), this line of ships is interrupted in the sense of the "longest trade route".
-Nevertheless, the owner of the line of ships may not dissolve it by transferring his ships, which are adjacent to the foreign knight.
+- If you interrupt a foreign shipping route by means of a knight (or a settlement), that shipping route is considered interrupted in terms of the "Longest Trade Route."
+However, the owner of the shipping route may not break it up by moving his/her ships bordering the foreign knight.

-- If a player deactivates an active knight that borders the field with the pirate, he may move the pirate.
+- If you deactivate an active knight adjacent to the sea hex occupied by the pirate, you may move the pirate.

 - The number of victory points specified for each scenario should be increased by 2.

-- For a city on a gold river field, one always receives only raw materials, never merchandise.
+- For a city at a gold field, you only receive resources, not commodities.

-- The dealer may not be placed on a gold river field.
+- The merchant may not be placed on a gold field.

-- The rule, that the robber must not be displaced before the barbarians have reached Catan for the first time is also true for the pirate (who, of course, is not in the desert), should he be in the game.
+- The rule according to which the robber must not be moved until the barbarians have reached Catan for the first time also applies to the pirate (who is obviously not in the desert), provided that he is included in the scenario.

 2. Combination with the “Explorers & Pirates” Expansion

-In the “Seafarers” expansion, you build ships adjacent to each other, thus forming shipping routes along the sea hexes that connect the islands.
+In the “Seafarers” expansion, you build ships adjacent to each other, thus forming shipping routes along the sea hexes and connecting the islands.
 If your shipping route has reached a new island, you may build a settlement there.
-With two exceptions, the rules for ship building are the same as for road building in “Seafarers.”
+With two exceptions, in "Seafarers" the rules for ship building are the same as for road building.
 The first exception is that roads may not be built on sea routes and ships may not be built on paths.
 The second exception is that open ships may be moved.

-While in “Seafarers,” the ships are strung together in a static fashion, in the “Explorers & Pirates” expansion, the ships can cross the seas like real-world ships.
-If your ship, which has been loaded with a settler, reaches a new island, you may build a settlement there.
+While in “Seafarers” the ships are strung together in a static fashion, in the “Explorers & Pirates” expansion the ships can cross the seas like real-world ships.
+If your ship carrying a settler reaches a new island, you may build a settlement there.